sarobinson2011/ethernaut-brownie/README.md

         In order to beat this level we need to drain the supply of both token1 and token2 from the DexTwo contract.

-        So, in other words we are free to generate a third ERC20 token of our own, with whatever balance we need, in order to drain the balance of both token1 and token2 by swapping for our 3rd token.
+        So, in other words we are free to generate a third ERC20 token of our own, with whatever balance we need, in order to drain the balance of both token1 and token2 by swapping for our token3.

         -->  first we calculate the amount of ATK we will need to swap for token1/2

         function getSwapAmount(address from, address to, uint amount) public view returns(uint){
                 return((amount * IERC20(to).balanceOf(address(this)))/IERC20(from).balanceOf(address(this)));
         }

+        we want to return 100 of token1, so by re-arranging we need:

+                amount / IERC20(from).balanceOf(address(this)) == 1

+        Consequently, DexTwo will calculate a swap ratio of 1 token3 = 100 token1, thus we are able to call swap() and effectivley drain token1 by swapping 1 for 100.

+        The DexTwo contract now contains x2 token3 (since we already had to transfer 1 token3 to the contract when we approved token3).
+Thus, we now need to swap 2 of token3 for 100 of token2, which drains the token2 pool.

+        Level complete!

+- 24-Puzzle Wallet

+        -->
+                ToDo

+        ...